 With TEL, we have several options to make enrolling in courses as simple as possible.
 You can handle the payment, which is great when you get a subsidy, and then pay for the courses your students use with that subsidy.
 We can also facilitate students paying for the course.
 And while students have always been able to purchase courses through our Courses on Demand page, it did have its limitations.
 Students might not choose the course you want them to or they might select a different credit-granting partner.

 Starting this spring, that changes.
 We are launching our shop sites, which enable your school to have a specific URL to give your students so they can purchase from the courses and credit-granting partner you select.
 We handle the payment at the time the student enrolls and you can view your roster throughout the enrollment period.
-If you are interested in a shop site, talk to your account manager about getting one set up for you.
+If you are interested in a shop site, talk to your account manager or send us a note through our contact form about getting one set up for you.

 Our course catalog is stable.
 You can count on the courses you want to offer your students being available every term, no matter how many students enroll.
 With no course minimums, students can take the course if there are one or 51 students enrolled.

 The only time we might take a course offline temporarily is when we have significant updates to make.
 But we will always give you at least a semester’s notice and can usually provide a work-around if it’s important for your students to take the course at that time.